Out-of-equilibrium spinodal-like scaling behaviors across the magnetic first-order transitions of 2D and 3D Ising systems: The 3D thermodynamic limit

 We have therefore studied whether scaling can be observed by changing the scaling variable, and, in particular, by changing the power of $\ln t$ in the definition of $\sigma$.
 As shown in Fig.~\ref{firstresc3d}, scaling is observed if we consider

 Indeed, the infinite-volume magnetization appears to scale as

-with power-law corrections that are consistent with $\kappa\approx 1/2$, see the inset in the lower panel of Fig.~\ref{firstresc3d}.
+with power-law corrections that are consistent with $\varepsilon\approx 1/2$, see the inset in the lower panel of Fig.~\ref{firstresc3d}.
 An analogous scaling behavior is also observed for the bond-energy density $B$, as shown in the upper panel of Fig.~\ref{firstresc3d}.
-Note that the corresponding scaling functions are smooth with no singularities, at variance with what occurs in the 2D case.
+The apparent large-$t_s$ collapse of the data provides a strong support to the scaling variable (\ref{sdef3d}).
+However we cannot exclude a scaling behavior in terms of $t \ln^\kappa t/t_s$ with $\kappa$ sufficiently close to one.
+Data suggest that the accuracy on the value $\kappa = 1$ is approximately 10\%.
+Note that the large-$t_s$ scaling functions are smooth with no singularities, at variance with what occurs in the 2D case.
 We have at present no direct interpretation of the observed scaling behavior in terms of the variable (\ref{sdef3d}).
 However, if the relevant mechanism is the nucleation of droplets, we would predict that the time needed to create a droplet of size $R$ should increase as $\ln^3 R$, which, in turn, would suggest that these 3D droplets are fractal objects.

 Also in three dimensions we can define a critical $h_*$.
 For instance, it might be defined as the magnetic field for which $m(t)=0$.
 As a consequence of the definition (\ref{sdef3d}), $h_* >0$ decreases logarithmically as